 To achieve this, we create the Shmem Log as a memory-mapped file that is mapped into the address space of every process in the application.
 Each time a process touches the shared memory region, it also writes an event to the Shmem Log indicating that it has done so.
 Since the Shmem Log is a memory-mapped file, the operating system takes care of writing it out as a recording file.

 In order to make this approach performant, we re-use the optimizations and JIT binary retranslation of the program from LiveRecorder 4.x.
 We also make some assumptions - that all the processes within the application must be running under recording by LiveRecorder and that the application creates its multiple processes by forking after the shared memory region is created.

 This new approach means that we capture the ordering of the various processes’ accesses to the shared memory region, while retaining the ability to record and replay each process’ recording in isolation.

 Now that we had an ordering of accesses to shared memory, we needed to provide a way to expose this information to a developer.
-We added a new ublame command to UndoDB (LiveRecorder's interactive debugging tool used to replay the recordings generated by LiveRecorder).
+We added a new ublame command to UDB (LiveRecorder's replay engine - used to replay the recordings generated by LiveRecorder).
 The output looks like this:

 In this example, the ublame command tells the developer that two processes, with process IDs (PIDs) 18813 and 18809, have interacted with the data structure of interest in shared memory.